KasperOfzeau/lightsaber/README.md

 3. Click on the lightsaber
 4. May the force be with you!

-In the upper right concer you can mute the sound effects
+In the upper right corner you can mute the sound effects.

 ## Authors